 - Until confirming otherwise, address individuals by their professional name and title; i.e. “Dear Dr. Smith” not “Hi Jennie”.

 - Send a concise, personalized email that indicates why you are interested in working with this specific person/research group; a generic/mass message is likely to be ignored/deleted.

 - Alternatively, introduce yourself at a departmental function, poster day or other suitable networking event.

 - If you already know your potential supervisor, simply ask them if they are available to meet with you to discuss potential research opportunities.

 Your initial contact with a potential supervisor should serve several purposes:

-- Bring your resume and be prepared to discuss your previous work experience, academic interests, professional goals and qualifications.
+- Be prepared to discuss your previous experience, academic interests, professional goals and qualifications.

 The initial meeting will also give you a chance to determine if this is the right opportunity for you.

-If your potential supervisor had questions you could not answer at the meeting (e.g. about a specific funding program you are eligible for) find out the answers as soon as possible and contact the supervisor with the correct information.
+If your potential supervisor had questions you could not answer at the meeting (e.g. about a specific funding program you are eligible for) find out the answers as soon as possible and contact the supervisor with the requested information.